RyderWasHere/SFILS-Assignment1/mongo/README.md

 - A new input required to select which database type you will be using
 - Case statements will swap to what logic you need to be using for each implementation
 - Timer added that starts when opening the document to finishing populating database
+- New Reflection doc(unsure if this was required)
 ## New functions
 ### M_WritePatron
 Since MongoDB is a lazy database, there is no foreign key support so instead of recursively adding to the foreign key table, I instead check ahead of time.